suditaha/threat-hunt-signals0/README.md

 - 646 failed RDP logons
 - Successful RDP authentication activity originating from Uruguay
 - Successful logons using the account `vmadminusername`
+- Execution of a Meterpreter payload disguised as an internal document

 These findings suggest the exposed asset became the target of internet-wide reconnaissance and credential attacks following public disclosure.